vojtechmares/vojtechmares.com/content/about.md

 Also, I'm a scout.

 In 2019 I joined a non-profit organization [IAESTE](https://www.iaeste.cz) where I was managing IT infrastructure, legacy servers and Kubernetes.
-I was a volunteer.
+I was volunteering here.